Santa Cruz Highball 29 CC custom build long-term review

 Previous updates continue below.

-Santa Cruz Highball CC update one
+Santa Cruz Highball CC long-term review update one

 February was the wettest month on record in the UK, but fortunately for me I was able to head out to Lanzarote at the end of January for a four day UCI stage race.